 Compatibility with Production Process

-The mold must be suited to your manufacturing method.
+The mold must fit your manufacturing method.

 Best Practices for Consistent Results